TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-16-5-steps-to-your-first-fixer-or-sniff-test.md

 perex: |
     When [I wrote my first Sniff](/blog/2017/07/17/how-to-write-custom-sniff-for-code-sniffer-3/) 4 years ago I wanted to test it.
 I expected testing class, that would register sniff, provide ugly code and compare it to fixed one.
 So I started to explore PHP_CodeSniffer looking for such feature.
 Found one class, second class, warnings, errors, uff and after 10th error I closed it.
     <br><br>
-    When [I wrote my firts fixer](/blog/2017/07/24/how-to-write-custom-fixer-for-php-cs-fixer-24/), the story was a bit shorter, but very similar.
+    When [I wrote my first Fixer](/blog/2017/07/24/how-to-write-custom-fixer-for-php-cs-fixer-24/), the story was a bit shorter, but very similar.
 No wonder people don't test when entry barrier is so huge.
     <br><br>
-    **Since I use both of them and I want to motivate people to write own sniffs and fixers, I torn this barrier apart with new Easy Coding Standard Tester package**.
+    **Since I use both of them and I want to motivate people to write own sniffs and fixers, I turned this barrier to just 5 short steps** for both of them.
 tweet: "New post on my blog: Test Your First Fixer or Sniff Like a Lazy Pro"
 related_items: [46, 47] # first fixer, sniff
 ---